Asian stocks have fallen on Friday, with some indexes driving towards their worst weekly losses since 2008.

 The negative sentiment weighed on markets despite attempts by policymakers to inject some urgency into their attempts to fix the European debt crisis.

-"We commit to take all necessary actions to preserve the stability of banking systems and financial markets as required," G20 officials said in a communique after a dinner meeting to discuss the European crisis.
+The G20 countries, which are also meeting in Washington alongside the IMF and World Bank, said they were ready to take action."We commit to take all necessary actions to preserve the stability of banking systems and financial markets as required," G20 officials said in a communique after a dinner meeting to discuss the European crisis.

 Analysts said the markets were expecting some concrete action from the group, and so the comments were unlikely to alleviate the current turmoil.